 DigiCert Termination.
 DigiCert may terminate this Agreement by giving written notice of the termination to OSG Administrator if:

-OSG Administrator is in material breach of this Agreement and such breach remains uncured more than 10 days after receipt of notice of the breach,
+a Registration Authority is in material breach of this Agreement and such breach remains uncured more than 10 days after receipt of notice of the breach,

-OSG Administrator has failed to follow its RPS or committed a material breach of this Agreement that is incapable of being cured,
+a Registration Authority has failed to follow the RPS or committed a material breach of this Agreement that is incapable of being cured,

-OSG Administrator has engaged in illegal or fraudulent activity that could cause harm to DigiCert’s business or reputation, or
+a Registration Authority has engaged in illegal or fraudulent activity that could cause harm to DigiCert’s business or reputation, or

 OSG Administrator (a) has a receiver, trustee, or liquidator appointed over substantially all of its assets, (b) has an involuntary bankruptcy proceeding filed against it that is not dismissed within 30 days of filing, or (c) files a voluntary petition of bankruptcy or reorganization.